-Professor Guergana Guintcheva has been heading EDHEC’s MSc in Marketing Management since 2008.
+Professor Guergana Guintcheva has been heading EDHEC’s Master in Management-Business Management track since 2020.
 The Bulgarian-but-French-at-heart programme director tells us about her passion for marketing, and much more.

 Written on 09 April 2020.